nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 ## Editing the data file

 **Class Manager 2023's** data is saved as a JSON file at `[JAR file location]/data/classmanager.json`.
 Advanced users are welcome to update data directly by editing that data file.
 You can refer to a valid sample of the JSON file in the image below.

+The size of `attendanceTracker` and `classParticipationTracker` arrays must match the configured tutorial count.
+Similarly, the size of `assignmentTracker` array must match the configured assignment count. **Class Manager 2023** is configured to have 13 tutorials and 6 assignments by default.
+You can configure **Class Manager 2023** using the `config` command first before loading the edited data file.

 <img alt="sample_contents" src="images/sample-contents.png" width="750"> <br><br>

 <box type="warning" seamless>

 **Caution:**
-If your changes to the data file make its format invalid, **Class Manager 2023** will discard all data and start with an empty data file at the next run.
+If your changes to the data file make its format invalid (missing value pairs or not matching the configured tutorial and assignment count), **Class Manager 2023** will discard all data and start with an empty data file at the next run.
 Hence, it is recommended to take a backup of the file before editing it.
 </box>